 Methods for the project follow those used in the southwestern and central part of the Itcha-Ilgachuz winter range (Miege et al. 2001a, 2001b, Smith and Puckett 1997).
-Methods are based on using a 2 m^2 aluminum hoop with an inlaid triangle and tape measure along one of the triangle sides.
+Methods are based on using a 2 m2 aluminum hoop with an inlaid triangle and tape measure along one of the triangle sides.
+Fieldwork was conducted August 15-29, 2006.